wasd0109/dmm-fetch-meta/README.md

 The cover image will be put in the same folder while the title will be part of the folder name in the format **[XXXX-123]TITLE_OF_THE_VIDEO**.

+## Prerequisite

+Node.js

 ## How to use

-Clone the repo to whatever folder you like
+Clone the repo to whatever folder you like.
+Run `npm install` to download the necessary packages.
 Use npm run with 1 argument, the path towards the folder where the videos are located.

 ```